oracle/python-oracledb/doc/src/user_guide/connection_handling.rst

                                     min=2, max=5, increment=1,
                                     cclass="MYAPP")

-   - Or in the :ref:`connect descriptor <netservice>` used in an Oracle Network configuration file such as :ref:`tnsnames.ora <optnetfiles>` by adding ``(SERVER=POOLED)``.
+   - Or in the :ref:`Connect Descriptor <conndescriptor>` used in an Oracle Network configuration file such as :ref:`tnsnames.ora <optnetfiles>` by adding ``(SERVER=POOLED)``.
 For example::